Commensurating actions for groups of piecewise continuous transformations: Introduction

-A recent renewal of the interest on the piecewise projective self-homeo\-morphism groups comes from Monod's remarkable observation \cite{Mon} that the stabilizer of $\infty$ in the group $\PC^0_{S(R)}(\mathbf{P}^1_\R)$ is non-amenable and has no free subgroup.
-Lodha and Moore \cite{LM} used this to produce explicit finitely presented subgroups with the same property. \end{itemize}
+A recent renewal of the interest on the piecewise projective self-homeo\-morphism groups comes from Monod's remarkable observation \cite{Mon} that the stabilizer of $\infty$ in the group $\PC^0_{\mathbf{Proj}+}(\mathbf{P}^1_\R)$ is non-amenable, yet has no nonabelian free subgroup.
+Lodha and Moore \cite{LM} used this to produce explicit finitely presented subgroups with the same property.

-Let $X$ be the circle, or more generally an oriented curve.
-We can cheat in the definition of $\PC^+(X)$ by choosing left-continuous elements, which allows to define $\PC^+(X)$ as a subgroup of the permutation group $X$, rather than using a quotient construction.
-For $\PC(X)$ and its various non-orientation-preserving subgroups such as $\IET^\pm$, one cannot define it in this way.
-This nuance, which purely lies at the level of definitions, is possibly a reason why authors frequently restrict to the piecewise orientation-preserving groups.